buttercrunch lettuce head

 Growing Buttercrunch lettuce

 If they are directly in sunlight you will want to consider getting a shade cloth to help keep them just cool enough but still getting just enough sun.
-Some people also find companion plants like sunflowers to plant near them because the long stems and large heads will help provide shade.
+Companion plants like sunflowers can provide shade if they have long stems and large heads.

 How to harvest Buttercrunch lettuce